yongler/Peggle-clone/README.md

 5. user can launch ball again when ball exits game area
 6. user wins or lose depending on game mode

 - Game loop
-1. When a board is rendered, it autmotically calls `PeggleGameEngine.updateGameArea` which updates gameArea of the board, set ball to initial position, set board objects into phsyics objects into game engine and also calls `createDisplayLink()`
+1. When a board is rendered, it autmotically calls `PeggleGameEngine.updateGameArea` which updates gameArea of the board, set ball to initial position, set board objects into phsyics objects into game engine
-2. `createDisplayLink()` then sets up a CADisplayLink that is tied to device screen and calls `update` every frame.
+2. In `GameViewModel`, `createDisplayLink()` then sets up a CADisplayLink that is tied to device screen and calls `update` every frame.
-3. `update` gets the frame duration and calls `gameEngine.moveAll(time: frameDuration)` to simulate kinematics of all game objects.
+3. `update` gets the frame duration and calls `PeggleGameEngine.update` which calls `gameEngine.moveAll(time: frameDuration)` to simulate kinematics of all game objects.
-4. The returned list of collided physics objects is taken as input for `updateBoardWithGameEngine(collidedObjects: collidedObjects)`, which updates the board instance with the latest positions of all physics objects.
+4. The returned list of collided physics objects is taken as input for `PeggleGameEngine.updateBoardWithGameEngine(collidedObjects: collidedObjects)`, which updates the board instance with the latest positions of all physics objects.

 - Launch ball
 1. When the ball is tapped, `PeggleGameEngine.launchBall()` is called which sets the ball with velocity and acceleration.